nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/AUTHENTICATION.md

 In this chapter, you are going to enable two things:

-1. A login form where a customer can enter in their email address, and a password.
+1. A login form where a customer can enter in their email address.
+(We'll be skipping password authentication for now)
-1. A registration form where the user can enter their name, email, and password.
+1. A registration form where the user can enter their name and email.

 This is not going to be a real authentication system.
 Real authentication systems are vastly more secure, complex, and robust.